onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 ```

 <br>
 We are now ready to send SOME/IP messages.
 However, we do not know the IP address and port to send the message to, the protocol type (TCP or UDP), the Service ID and Method ID, the message type (Request/Response or Event), or the data types that are serialized in the payload.
 If we fuzz by sending random data, the coverage will be very low.
-Therefore, we need to learn about SOME/IP-SD messages to know each element.
+Therefore, we need to learn about SOME/IP-SD protocol to know each element.

 SOME/IP-SD stands for SOME/IP Service Discovery Protocol.
 It is a message used to find service instances, detect whether service instances are running, and implement publish/subscribe processing.

-In Part 2, we will learn about how the SOME/IP-SD works, connect a PC to the vehicle network, analyze SOME/IP-SD packet structure, and also learn how to fuzz on ports that are already connected.
+In Part 2, we will learn about how the SOME/IP-SD works, connect a PC to the vehicle network, analyze SOME/IP-SD packet structure.